BioinfoIPBLN/reanalyzerGSE/README.md

 		-De | -differential_expr_software # Software to be used in the differential expression analyses ('edgeR' by default, or 'DESeq2')
 		-Df | -databases_function # Manually provide a comma separated list of databases to be used in automatic functional enrichment analyses of DEGs (check out the R package autoGO::choose_database(), but the most popular GO terms are used by default)
 		-Dc | -deconvolution # Whether to perform deconvolution of the bulk RNA-seq data by CDSeq ('yes', which may require few hours to complete, or 'no', by default)
+		-Dec | -differential_expr_comparisons # Whether to restrict the differential expression analyses to only some of the possible comparisons (a comma-separated list of indexes pointing to the comparisons to keep, which you could get from a preliminar previous run, or 'no', by default)
 		-Of | -options_featureCounts_feature # The feature type to use to count in featureCounts (default 'exon') -Os | -options_featureCounts_seq # The seqid type to use to count in featureCounts (default 'gene_name') -iG | -input_GEO_reads # If you want to combine downloading metadata from GEO with reads from GEO or any database already downloaded, maybe from a previous attempt, please provide an absolute path
 		-cG | -compression_level # Specify the compression level to gzip the downloaded fastq files from GEO (numeric '0' to '9', default '9')
 		-cP | -clusterProfiler # Whether to perform additional functional enrichment analyses using ClusterProfiler (slow if many significant DEGs or multiple number of comparisons, 'no' or 'yes', by default)
 		-cPm | -clusterProfiler_method # Method for adjusting p.value in clusterprofiler iterations (one of 'holm','hochberg','hommel','bonferroni','BH','BY,'none', or 'fdr', by default)
+		-Pm | -panther_method # Method for adjusting p.value in panther analyses via rbioapi (one of 'NONE','BONFERRONI', or 'FDR', by default)
 		-Tc | -time_course_analyses # Whether to perform additional time-course analyses as a last step ('yes' or 'no', by default) -Tcsd | -time_course_std # Standard deviation threshold to filter in time course analyses (numeric, 1 by default) -Tcf | -time_course_fuzzi # Fuziness value for the soft clustering approach (by default an estimate is automatically computed but manual testing is encouraged)